When Will ChatGPT-5 Be Released (Feb 2025 Info)

 On the one hand, this testing might not bring up any major issues.
 If so, GPT-5 might therefore be released imminently.

 On the other hand, there’s really no limit to the number of issues that safety testing could expose.
-Delays necessitated by patching vulnerabilities and other security issues could push the release of GPT-5 well into 2025.
+Delays necessitated by patching vulnerabilities and other security issues could push the release of GPT-5 well into the second half of 2025.

-The uncertainty of this process is likely why OpenAI has so far refused to commit to a release date for GPT-5.
+The uncertainty of this process is likely why OpenAI has so far refused to commit to a release date for GPT-5, beyond a vague promise that we'll get to use it within "weeks/ months" of Sam Altman's February 2025 tweet.

 ChatGPT-5 Features

-Altman and OpenAI have also been somewhat vague about what exactly ChatGPT-5 will be able to do.
-That’s probably because the model is still being trained and its exact capabilities are yet to be determined.
+Altman and OpenAI have also been vague about what exactly ChatGPT-5 will be able to do.
+However, Altman's latest post on X gives us some more clues.

 What is the Capability of GPT-5?